IvannLovich/todoList-Client/README.md

 ## Todo List

-This is the skill test for developer positions in Ensolvers.

 ### Considerations

 Ours recomendations is you create a Python' virtual enviroment so you shouldn't install all libraries localy.
 The application has to folder, "back" where is the backend and "front" where is the user interface